UA-ResearchComputing-HPC/ua-researchcomputing-hpc.github.io/R-Examples/Basic-R-Example/README.md

 # Overview
-To run an R job as a batch submission, you can include all of your R commands in a single file and execute it with ```Rscript```
+To run an R job as a batch submission, you can include all of your R commands in a single file and execute it with ```Rscript```.

 # Submission Script
 [Click here to download example](basic-r-job.tar.gz)